sharpfoxdev/chernobyl-odyssey-code/README.md

 This is a stealth side scroller game located in Chernobyl, following a story of guy, who had to evacuate from Pripyat, leaving his dog behind.
 And now he is returning back there to see, what happened to his dog there.
-It is targeted to the players od stealth games as well as chernobyl fans.
+It is targeted to the players od stealth games as well as Chernobyl fans.

 # Unity version
 2021.3.5f1